WHS-Robotics-Classes/I2R_Lab_3.25-Controlling_Digital_Output_II/README.md

 # Arduino_3.25-Controlling_Digital_Output_II
-Second try for this one
+Let's see what we remember from our first coding assignment.
+This is a repeat with a slight variation.
+This time there is no starter code.

 ### Step One: Build the Prototype

-To begin, build this prototype on your breadboard (Instead of connecting the power wires for each circuit to the 5V pin, connect them to pins 7 and 8 as the diagram describes):
+To begin, build this prototype on your breadboard:

 ![Lab 3.2 Prototype](CIRCUIT-3-25.PNG)